Blog

 Päihänniemi

 · Suur-Saimaa · Sarastus · 6 MThe school year ended and the sailing season was started.
 As the surface water temperature was almost 15°C and there was a light breeze, we decided to have a short day sailing trip.
 We launched Sarastus and headed for Päihänniemi peninsula, to have a picnic there.
 The wind was blowing from the northwest, that made the local weather on the southern beach was really warm.
+It felt really like a summer already.

 -